Dulshan330/taskbun/README.md

      ```
    - Configure Firebase in your project by adding your Firebase configuration details in the appropriate files.

-4. Update your project information in firebase.js file:
+4. Update your firebase project information in firebase.js file:

    ```
    apiKey: "your API key",